-Even after a warning, I noticed you were (having trouble to focus/struggling to get going today/wandering round the classroom/finding it difficult to follow my instructions).
-It was the rule about ... (being ready, respectful and/or safe) that you broke.
-You have chosen to spend 5 minutes of your playtime with me to discuss your choices.
-Do you remember last week when you ... (arrived on time every day/got our Star of the Week award/took your work to show Class 8?)
-That is who I need to see today Thank you for listening."
-Then give the child some quiet time to calm down and reflect.
+Even after our chat, I noticed you were (having trouble to focus/struggling to get going today/wandering round the classroom/finding it difficult to follow my instructions).
+You broke the rule about being [safe/respectful/ready] and I cannot add you back to the behaviour ladder on ready to learn.
+So you'll sit with me for 5 minutes and think about it.
+Do you remember last week when you did something amazing-like [Star of the Week/helping others]?
+That's the person I love to see.
+Let's calm down now."
+KS1/KS2: